gorem/config/README.md

 ### Ubuntu

 **ub-setup.sh:** This is probably my favorite file on here.
 It's a script to get an Ubuntu machine up and running with the programs and files I like to use, including configuring emacs with Source Code Pro as the default font.
 At runtime, it asks if you want Spotify installed, because I like to have it on a native install but would never use it inside a VM, and I use Ubuntu in both scenarios.
+The last line of this script is commented out, but it's the command to download the script itself.
+Clever, eh?
+(Maybe I should && a bit to make it run, too.)

 **ub_bash_aliases:** This is, like, my Ubuntu version of my Mac .bash_profile.
 Is it appropriate to put functions, and not just aliases, in ~/.bash_aliases?
 I look into this sometimes and get distracted by the debates, so I've stopped worrying about it.